IndianOpensourceCommunity/Event_Details/README.md

-# Welcome to Indian Opensource Community Event Page
+# Indian Opensource Community Event Details Page

 Here you can find the Currently active Events of IOC.